jamesplease/redux-resource/docs/basics/crud-actions.md

 It doesn't always make sense to supply an array of `resources`.
 For instance, if the user is searching for books by entering a title, you couldn't know which books will be returned until after the request has completed.

-How do you track the information about requests like these?
-The answer is with labels.
+To keep track of the resources for requests like these, you need to use labels.

 ### `label`